vesln/decorator/Readme.md

 $ make test
 ```

+A browser suite is also available at `test/browser/index.html`.
+In order to
+run it, just open it in your browser.
+The same test definitions are used in both contexts.

 ## Contribution

 I'd love to merge your pull request!
 But you have to:

 - Use JavaScript, not CoffeeScript or similar
-- Provide a test case for the feature/bug
+- Provide a test cases for the feature/bug
 - Stick with the current coding style
 - Document your code
 - Update the Readme file if needed